Block 1 Hero Preview — Portable Battery vs Generator CA

 2028

 New gas-powered portable generator sales banned in California (CARB AB 1346).
-Retailers cannot sell new units.
+Retailers cannot sell new non-compliant units.
 Existing generators can still be used — but parts and service availability will decline.

 Important: The ban applies only to new sales in California.
 You can continue using a generator you already own, and can purchase one out of state.
 CARB details →